kattaajay/CS109A_Project/Report-Model.md

 #### 2. Convolutional Neural Network model

-The baseline model was able to achieve the test accuracy of 3.64 %, the next model that was considered is Convolutional Neural Networks.
-We CNN architecture which consists of 5 convents and one fully connected layer.
+The baseline model was able to achieve the test accuracy of 3.64 % in never seen data; the next model that was considered is Convolutional Neural Networks.
+We used a CNN architecture which consists of 5 ConvNets and one fully connected layer.
 The model was run for 100 epoch and the best weights are saved using cross-validation.

 ```python